paperSubmition2020/GasmetReplicationPackage/README.md

-# Replication Package for the paper entitled "Profiling Gas Leaks in Solidity Smart Contracts".
+# Replication Package for the paper entitled "Profiling Gas Consumption in Solidity Smart Contracts".

 Description of the content: